OZ 2.0 Recommendation Process

 How will the ACA support communities in recommending tracts?

 The ACA will engage with communities throughout the process to help them make great choices for their areas.
-The ACA will host webinars to support recommenders and will host the Arizona Development Finance & Opportunity Zones Summit in Phoenix on April 1-2 to help recommenders consider other tools that may be brought to bear on development in their area, information that will be helpful, as communities, counties and tribal nations consider their options in recommending census tracts for OZ 2.0 designation.
-In addition, the ACA’s rural economic development team will host gatherings throughout the state in April to provide further information and assistance in this process.
+Once the recommendation period begins, the ACA will host webinars to support recommenders.
+The ACA’s rural economic development team is hosting gatherings throughout the state in April to provide further information and assistance in this process.

 What is the timeline for the process?

 The ACA is developing a tool that will allow recommenders to review a map with OZ 2.0 tract options and select the ones they want to recommend right from the map.
 Recommenders submitting two or more tracts will rank order their selections.
 All recommenders will be asked to provide a brief explanation for why each tract would make a good Opportunity Zone.
-This tool will be finalized and shared with recommenders once the announcement of key Treasury decisions about tract eligibility is made available.
-The ACA anticipates this happening in March.
+This tool will be finalized and shared with recommenders soon.

-In the meantime, the ACA suggests that communities, counties and tribal nations review the map below, which shows tracts the ACA knows to be eligible at this time.
-(The count could go up but should not go down, nor should any of the currently eligible tracts be found ineligible later.)
+In the meantime, the ACA suggests that communities, counties and tribal nations review the map below, which shows tracts the Treasury Department has determined to be eligible.

 Once recommendations are submitted to the ACA, they will be reviewed and the list will be pared to the maximum number of tracts Arizona may nominate.
 This information will be shared with Governor Hobbs, who will make the final decision about which tracts are nominated.
-Arizona intends to submit its nominations on or around July 1, 2026; the earliest states may submit nominations, in hopes of getting Treasury’s approval of the submittal as soon as possible.
+Arizona intends to submit its nominations this summer.
 After that, approved tracts become OZs 2.0 as of January 1, 2027.

 If you have additional questions regarding Arizona’s Opportunity Zones, please contact us at [email protected].